mmistakes/minimal-mistakes/_drafts/2024-03-10-kotlin-flows.md

 Process finished with exit code 0
 ```

 The program printed the biography and the filmography of Henry Cavill after more or less 2 seconds since it had to wait for both flows to emit their values.
 Be aware that the `zip` function requires pairs of values.
-So, the resulting flow stops when the shortest of the two flows stops emitting values.
+So, **the resulting flow stops when the shortest of the two flows stops emitting values**.
 If we zip a flow with the empty flow, the resulting flow will also be empty.
 The following zipped flow doesn't emit any value:

 ```kotlin
 henryCavillBio